atomaszewicz/Bond/RStudio/Analysis.md

 ### Bond Actor

-We start by making a data frame that contains the various actor's mean values for the financial data.
+We start by making a dataframe that contains the various actor's mean values for the financial data.

 ```R
 #we fill up the 'Bond' column with the 'names' vector from earlier and 'Average' which will be for averages over all actors